 The Hard Truth: How to Know if You're the Problem in Your Relationship

-Improving yourself isn't easy, but it's worth it.
+Remember, it's never too late to work on improving yourself and your relationship.
 By taking responsibility for your part in the relationship and making an effort to improve, you can create a healthier and happier partnership.
-So, take a deep breath, be honest with yourself, and let's get started on the path to a better relationship.
+So, go ahead and take that first step – you got this!

 Previous